What Is Endometriosis?

 Symptoms

-The symptoms of endometriosis are varied and can mimic various conditions.
+Endometriosis symptoms are varied and can mimic many other conditions.
 The classic triad is progressive dysmenorrhea, deep dyspareunia, and chronic pelvic pain.
 However, up to 20-25% of women with endometriosis are asymptomatic.

 Critérios clínicos